-- Speak Distinctly, especially when giving the number to the operator, and when talking over a toll line.
+- 3. Speak Distinctly, especially when giving the number to the operator, and when talking over a toll line.
 Talk into the mouth-piece. - 4.
 Answer Your Bell Promptly.
-A ring means a friend calling you-don't make him wait, or perhaps miss you entirely. - Move the Hook Slowly up and down when you want to re-call the operator.
-Her lamp signal flashes as the hook moves down, but she can't see it at all if flashed too quickly. - 6.
-Until Your Bell Stops Ringing do not remove the telephone from the hook. - 7.
+A ring means a friend calling you-don't make him wait, or perhaps miss you entirely. - 5.
+Until Your Bell Stops Ringing do not remove the telephone from the hook. - 6.
 Be Brief but Courteous to the Operators.
 We require them to be so to you.
-They have no time to converse with you; they do not know the subscribers' names; they deal entirely with numbers.
+They have no time to converse with you; they do not know the subscribers' names: they deal entirely with numbers.